fbpx Skip to main content

 Bio

-Leaf sang for eight seasons as a member of the Oregon Bach Festival Chorus in Eugene, Oregon, performing under the batons of Helmuth Rilling and Matthew Halls, as well as other leading conductors including Marin Alsop, Nicholas McGegan, and Jeffrey Kahane.
-He has performed with several other professional choirs, including the GRAMMY-winning Conspirare-Company of Voices in Texas, True Concord in Arizona, and the Carnegie Hall Festival Chorus in New York City.
+Leaf sang for eight seasons as a member of the Oregon Bach Festival Chorus in Eugene, Oregon, and has performed with several other professional choirs, including the GRAMMY-winning Conspirare-Company of Voices in Texas, True Concord in Arizona, and the Carnegie Hall Festival Chorus in New York City.
 As part of his doctoral research, he toured Central Europe as member of the Swedish male choir Orphei Drängar.
-His stage credits as a conductor, singer, and orchestra member include productions of La Cenerentola, Rigoletto, Tosca, Faust, Carmen, Il Trovatore, Gianni Schicchi, Suor Angelica, Le Nozze di Figaro, A Little Night Music, and A Chorus Line, among others.
+His choral compositions have been performed by choirs in the Southeastern and Midwestern United States, and his stage credits as a conductor, singer, and orchestra member include productions of La Cenerentola, Rigoletto, Tosca, Faust, Carmen, Il Trovatore, Gianni Schicchi, Suor Angelica, Le Nozze di Figaro, A Little Night Music, and A Chorus Line, among others.

-Dr. Leaf earned a Bachelor of Music Education degree from Valparaiso University and Master of Music and Doctor of Musical Arts degrees in choral conducting from the Butler School of Music at The University of Texas at Austin.
-A recipient of UT’s Bruton Graduate Fellowship, his research on Swedish choral music has earned several publications, including in a feature article in Choral Journal, the primary publication of the American Choral Directors Association.
+Dr. Leaf earned a Bachelor of Music Education degree from Valparaiso University and a Master of Music and Doctor of Musical Arts degree in choral conducting from the Butler School of Music at The University of Texas at Austin.
+A recipient of UT’s Bruton Graduate Fellowship, he has presented his research on Swedish choral music at multiple conferences and in several publications, including in a feature article in Choral Journal, the primary publication of the American Choral Directors Association.

 Education